About

 Copyright: Hubrecht Institute; Picture credit: Thijs Rooimans

-I received my Ph.D. in Developmental Biology in Dr. Marianne Bronner’s research group at the California Institute of Technology.
-My Ph.D. work took a systems-level approach to address the long-standing question of what confers the neural crest with its unique ability to form cardiovascular derivatives.
-I uncovered the gene regulatory circuitry that controls the acquisition of cardiac identity in the neural crest and used this genetic information to "reprogram" other neural crest populations to a cardiac-like fate.
-I developed new tools for chick developmental biology to enable these discoveries, including methods for genome engineering, retroviral lineage tracing, and single-cell transcriptomics.
+I went on to pursue a Ph.D. in Developmental Biology at the California Institute of Technology (Caltech) in Dr. Marianne Bronner’s research group.
+My thesis work took a systems-level approach to a long-standing question in neural crest biology: what gives neural crest cells their unique ability to form cardiovascular derivatives?
+I uncovered the gene regulatory circuitry that governs the acquisition of cardiac identity in the neural crest and used this information to reprogram other neural crest populations toward a cardiac-like fate.
+In parallel, I developed new tools for chick developmental biology to support these discoveries, including methods for genome engineering, retroviral lineage tracing, and single-cell transcriptomics.

 Education